Gathering information for market research is a daunting task. Focus groups, surveys, interviews… Those things take a lot of time, money, and effort.

 Market research: media monitoring vs other methods

-The problem with interviews, focus groups, surveys, and similar methods is that they’re biased.
-In focus groups, peer pressure can motivate participants not to be fully honest.
+The problem with interviews, focus groups, surveys, and similar methods is bias.
+Peer pressure can motivate participants not to be fully honest in focus groups.
 In interviews, the interviewee may want to impress the interviewer.
-Because of that he/she may answer questions according to what the interviewer wants to hear.
-When it comes to surveys, participants may answer them in a rush.
+Because of that, they may answer questions according to what the interviewer wants to hear.
+When it comes to surveys, participants may answer them in a rush or give socially desirable answers.

 You get the point.